Do you have a story burning inside you? Are you up for a challenge? Do you like prizes?

 Stories will be evaluated on the basis of style/mechanics, theme, characters, and overall uniqueness.
 Josiah and I will be serving as judges.
 We’ve been working together for four years in various capacities, and our different but complementary skill sets make us a dynamic editorial duo.

-Josiah is the editor-in-chief of Story Embers, the fiction content manager at The Young Writer, and a literature nerd who fell in love with stories at an early age.
+Josiah is the summit & marketing director at Story Embers, the program director of The Young Writer, and a literature nerd who fell in love with stories at an early age.
 Because he’s fascinated by human motivations, he enjoys putting normal people in crazy situations (did he mention he writes fantasy?) and forcing them to make difficult choices.
 He will be zeroing in on themes, the motivations behind characters’ actions, and the events that push the protagonists toward the climax.
 He’s eager to be enthralled by your stories!

 How to Enter